Maximiliano Rodríguez (Chilean footballer)

-Maximiliano Alexander Rodríguez Vejar (born 31 May 2000), usually named Maxi Rodríguez, is a Chilean professional footballer who plays as a forward for Argentine club Platense, on loan from Chilean side Huachipato.
+Maximiliano Alexander Rodríguez Vejar (born 31 May 2000), usually named Maxi Rodríguez, is a Chilean professional footballer who plays as a forward for Huachipato.

 Club career

 As a youth player, Rodríguez was with Colo-Colo at under-14 level and Cobresal.
 Next, he moved to Huachipato and made his professional debut in the Primera División match against San Luis at the minute 93 on 28 September 2018.
 He scored his first two goals in the match against Ñublense on 17 April 2021.

 In January 2025, Rodríguez moved abroad and joined Platense on a one-year loan with an option to buy.

 International career

 In 2023, Rodríguez was called up to training microcycles of Chile at under-23 level.
 Subsequently, he received his first call-up to the senior team for the friendly matches in June 2023.